Protected vegetation frequently asked questions

-I am concerned about a tree that is not on my property, what can I do?
+I wish to trim a tree that is not on my property.
+What can I do?

-If the vegetation is on Council land, such as in a park, you should contact Council to request work.
+If the tree or vegetation is on Council land, such as in a park, you should contact Council to request work.

-If the vegetation is on the street adjoining your property you can apply for a permit to carry out work.
-For more information, download the:
+If the tree or vegetation is a street tree, you can apply for a permit to carry out minor pruning work.
+Find out more.

-If the protected vegetation is on a privately owned property you can apply for a permit, but generally the property owner will be required to sign the application.
-Please contact Council for more information.
+If the tree or vegetation is protected and is on a privately owned property you can apply for a permit, but generally the property owner will be required to sign the application.
+Contact Council for more information.